EastBayEv/SSDS-TAML/intro.md

 [Click here for registration information!](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

+# Hosted by TAML at SSDS

-> Hosted by the Text Analysis and Machine Learning Working Group (TAML) at Software and Serivces for Data Science (SSDS) at the Stanford University Cecil H. Green Library.
+Hosted by the Text Analysis and Machine Learning Working Group (TAML) at Software and Serivces for Data Science (SSDS) at the Stanford University Cecil H. Green Library.

+Visit https://ssds.stanford.edu/ to learn more SSDS, schedule a consultation, or RSVP for a workshop!